 The Creating Healthy Communities Program supports the following:

 Tobacco Free Public Spaces/Events: There is no safe level of secondhand smoke exposure.
-To reduce exposure to cigarette smoke, the Allen County CHC program is working with cities, villages, and townships to adopt tobacco free public spaces/events in parks, communities, and other outdoor areas.
+To reduce exposure to cigarette smoke, the Allen County CHC program can offer assistance to cities, villages, and townships with policy adoption for tobacco free public spaces/events in parks, communities, and other outdoor areas.